Null controllability of the parabolic spherical Grushin equation: Abstract

 \section{Abstract}

 We investigate the null controllability property of the parabolic equation associated with the Grushin operator defined by the canonical almost-Riemannian structure on the 2-dimensional sphere $\mathbb S^2$.
 This is the natural generalization of the Grushin operator $\mathcal G = \partial_x^2 + x^2\partial_y^2$ on $\mathbb R^2$ to this curved setting, and presents a degeneracy at the equator of $\mathbb S^2$.
-Namely, its expression in latitude-longitude spherical coordinates $(x,y)\in(-\pi/2,\pi/2)\times [0,2\pi)$ is

-We prove that the null controllability is verified in large time when the control acts as a source term distributed on a subset $\omega = \{ (x_1,x_2,x_3)\in \mathbb S^2\mid \alpha<|x_3|<\beta \}$ for some $0\le\alpha<\beta\le 1$.
-More precisely, we show the existence of a positive time $T^{*}>0$ such that the system is null controllable from $\omega$ in any time $T>T^{*}$, and that the minimal time of control from $\omega$ satisfies $T_{\mbox{ {min}}}\ge\log(1/\sqrt{1-\alpha^2})$.
-Here, the lower bound corresponds to the Agmon distance of $\omega$ from the equator.
+We prove that the null controllability is verified in large time when the control acts as a source term distributed on a subset $\overline{\omega} = \{ (x_1,x_2,x_3)\in \mathbb S^2\mid \alpha<|x_3|<\beta \}$ for some $0\le\alpha<\beta\le 1$.
+More precisely, we show the existence of a positive time $T^{*}>0$ such that the system is null controllable from $\overline{\omega}$ in any time $T\ge T^{*}$, and that the minimal time of control from $\overline{\omega}$ satisfies $T_{\mbox{ {min}}}\ge\log(1/\sqrt{1-\alpha^2})$.
+Here, the lower bound corresponds to the Agmon distance of $\overline{\omega}$ from the equator.

-These results are obtained by applying the same ideas as in \cite{Beau}, consisting in proving a suitable Carleman estimate, and then taking advantage of a Poincaré-Hardy type inequality due to \cite{Chisholm} to show the positive null-controllability result.
-On the other hand, the negative statement is proved by exploiting an appropriate family of spherical harmonics, which concentrate at the equator, to falsify the uniform observability inequality.
+These results are obtained by proving a suitable Carleman estimate by using unitary transformations and Hardy-Poincaré type inequalities to show the positive null-controllability result.
+The negative statement is proved by exploiting an appropriate family of spherical harmonics, which concentrates at the equator, to falsify the uniform observability inequality.